Academic Good Standing

 - The 12 hours of graduate credit must be earned within one calendar year prior to the receipt of the baccalaureate degree.

-- Seniors in the University Honors Program are encouraged to consider taking 400/800-level courses at the 800-level with the concurrence of their adviser, permission of the instructor, and Dean of Graduate Studies.
+- Seniors in the University Honors Program are encouraged to consider taking 400/800-level courses at the 800-level with the concurrence of their advisor, permission of the instructor, and Dean of Graduate Studies.

 Payment of Financial Obligations